 For this example, I’ve created a “Job” custom post type with some custom fields to show off how Schema Pro can work with custom content types.
 You can apply the same principle to regular WordPress posts and pages, though.

 In this interface, you’ll see a list of all the potential information that you could include for that schema type.
-For a job posting, that’s things like:
+For a job posting, it includes:

 - Education requirements